Prescott: Arizona’s Mile-High CityBy Marina Beach • Nov 3rd, 2011

 The small town surprisingly packs in other numerous activities, making it a top-notch destination stop.
 Prescott hosts three of Arizona’s best museums: Sharlot Hall Museum, The Phippen Museum of Western Art, and the Smoki Museum.
 The Sharlot Museum is an interactive experience, which focuses on the history of the old town.
 The Phippen Museum has a permanent collection of Western Art, and the Smoki Museum holds artifacts such as pottery and baskets signifying the life of the American Indians.
 If you are a history buff the town also reenacts the wild west through three different shows: The Prescott Regulators & Their Shady Ladies, The World’s Oldest Rodeo, and Prescott Western Heritage Days.

-Prescott is perfect for an outdoor-adventure seeker, offering: mountain climbing, hiking, mountain biking, horseback riding, and boating.
+Prescott is perfect hotel for Arizona Resort for an outdoor-adventure seeker, offering: mountain climbing, hiking, mountain biking, horseback riding, and boating.
 The majority of Prescott trails are easily accessible by walking or biking.
 The Mile-High Trail System is the largest trail loop containing 28 different trails which then branch off to sister trail loops including the Prescott Trail System and the Greenways Trail System.
 Horseback riding is offered to all skill levels.
 Williamson Valley Trailhead, Thumb Butte, Spruce Mountain and Granite Basin are among some of the most popular riding locations.
 Watson Lake and Gold Water Lake rent kayaks and canoes as low as $20 an hour or $50 a day, allowing for a peaceful getaway from the busy downtown.
+There is also fantastic Resorts in Prescott

 Prescott is a tourist friendly destination that will please all interests.
 Local and out of state travelers can conveniently visit by car, shuttle, or airplane.
 Prescott Valley is accessible to U.S. Highway 89 and State Highway 69 and 89A, and the Prescott Municipal Airport offers daily service to and from Denver and Los Angeles.
 Your trip awaits in Prescott today.